apache/accumulo-website/_docs-2/getting-started/quickstart.md

 ### Run individual Accumulo services

-Start individual Accumulo processes (tserver, master, monitor, etc) as a background service using the example accumulo-service script followed by the service name.
+Start individual Accumulo processes (tserver, master, monitor, etc.) as a background service using the example accumulo-service script followed by the service name.
 For example, to start only the tserver, run: